JoshGao2004/Posture-Monitor/README.md

    - This is a single-file executable with all dependencies bundled

 5. **Distribution**:
-   - Simply distribute the `Posture.exe` file
+   - Upload `Posture.exe` to GitHub Releases for distribution
-   - Users can run it directly without installing Python or dependencies
+   - Users can download and run it directly - no installation needed!
    - The executable is large (~200-500 MB) due to MediaPipe and OpenCV dependencies
    - On first run, the executable extracts files to a temporary directory (this is normal)

-**Note**:
+**Important Notes**:
+- ✅ The executable includes all dependencies, preset files, and sound files - no additional installation required
-- First-time startup may be slower as the executable extracts to a temporary directory
+- ⚠️ First-time startup may be slower as the executable extracts to a temporary directory
-- Some antivirus software may flag PyInstaller executables (this is a false positive)
+- ⚠️ Some antivirus software may flag PyInstaller executables (this is a false positive)
-- The executable includes all dependencies, preset files, and sound files - no additional installation is required
-- For GitHub releases, upload the `Posture.exe` file directly
+- 📦 For GitHub releases, upload the `Posture.exe` file directly as a release asset

 ## Usage

 ### Running the Application

+**Option 1: Run the standalone executable** (Recommended for end users)
+   - Double-click `Posture.exe` (download from GitHub Releases)
+   - No Python installation required - just run and go!

-**Option 1: Run from source**
+**Option 2: Run from source** (For developers)
    ```bash
    python Posture.py
    ```

-**Option 2: Run the standalone executable**
-   - Double-click `Posture.exe` (if you've built it)
-   - No Python installation required
+### Getting Started

+1. **Launch the application** - The video feed will start automatically

 2. **Calibration** (first time):
    - Position yourself comfortably in front of the camera